 What you need for a Popsicle Stick Catapult

 Milk bottle top

 Tape measure – optional

-- Start with about 7 lolly sticks and place them on top of each other.
+- Start with about seven popsicle sticks and place them on top of each other.
 Twist an elastic band around each end to hold them in place.

 - Tie an elastic band around the middle of the cross.